 A Stronger and More Cohesive Healthcare System

-While it can oftentimes be painfully annoying to comply with every government regulation out there, a large part for all the new rules (you know, programs like Meaningful Use and MACRA) are to make a stronger and more unified healthcare system.
+While it can oftentimes be painfully annoying to comply with every government regulation out there, a large part for all the new rules (you know, programs like MIPS) are to make a stronger and more unified healthcare system.
 Not only are healthcare practices require to make some changes, but technology providers are as well.
 That means only the best and most modern software providers will last and you'll be able to choose from the best software left standing to help you get the job done.

 Wide Access to Knowledge and Advice